protocol/launchpad/content/en/curriculum/pln/where-we-headed/index.md

 ## The Future of Web3

 At the end of 2022, Protocol Labs consists of 450+ companies and projects building in our network.
-As the web3 space accelerates, now is a great time for high-growth researchers & developers inside and outside web3 to ramp up their “InterPlanetary” knowledge and contribute to these cutting-edge technologies.
+As the Web3 space accelerates, now is a great time for high-growth researchers & developers inside and outside Web3 to ramp up their “InterPlanetary” knowledge and contribute to these cutting-edge technologies.

 From core OSS contribution, to Radius grants distributed systems engineers, to network researchers, to community managers, to startup operators, there are a vast number of exciting opportunities across PLN teams and companies.

-#### The next Internet Revolution | Juan Benet | TEDxSanFrancisco
+#### Protocol Lab's Vision | Juan Benet | LabWeek22

-{{< youtube 2RCwZDRwk48 >}}
+{{< youtube 8lDwBnQ9Wuc >}}

-_Learn about how important a distributed system like IPFS is in preserving documents, and how we are moving towards a web of the future.
-Every day hundreds of developers are putting together more of these pieces, and many applications have already been created leveraging this technology.
-Understand the possibilities that exist for a decentralized, free internet._
+_Learn about how Protocol Labs and the advancement of computing is pushing humanity forward._

 ## Background, Work, & Business Model